About the West Lynn Garden Society

 FUNCTION CENTRE - both the Meeting Room and Community Education Room are available for hire.

-The Community/Education Room can seat 100 people or 80 people if seated at tables.
+The Community/Education Room can seat 80 people.

 The Meeting Room can seat 16 people.
 Contact us below for more information.